cyberark/conjur-service-broker/README.md

     ```

     > **NOTE:** When the Service Broker application is started, it runs a health
-    > check that validates its connection to your Conjur instance, including
+    > check that validates its connection to your Conjur instance.
-    > checking that the Host Factory exists if you are using Conjur version 4.

 5. **Register the Service Broker in Cloud Foundry**